-People skilled in this area create and maintain positive, professional and trusting working relationships with a wide range of people within and outside the Civil Service to help get business done.
-At all levels, it requires working effectively, sharing information and building supportive, responsive relationships with colleagues and stakeholders, whilst having the confidence to challenge assumptions.
-At senior levels, it's about delivering business objectives through creating an inclusive environment, encouraging collaboration and building effective partnerships including relationships with Ministers.
+People skilled in this area are team players.
+At all levels, it requires working collaboratively, sharing information appropriately and building supportive, trusting and professional relationships with colleagues and a wide range of people inside and outside the Civil Service, whilst having the confidence to challenge assumptions.
+For leaders, it's about being approachable, delivering business objectives through creating an inclusive environment, welcoming challenge however uncomfortable.

-Effective Behaviour People who are effective are likely to Ineffective Behaviour People who are less effective are likely to Toopie who are encoure are mony term r sopie wile are loss enestive are mony term All staff who work di rectly with prisoners Builds positive and supportive relationships with prisoners; e.g. Personal Officers Pursues their own agenda, ignoring prisoner, teams or establishments objectives.
-Encourages prisoners to adopt supportive behaviours so that they might be considered for roles such as Listeners, Peer Supporters or Insiders Does not encourage prisoners to be considered for roles such as Listeners, Peer Supporters or Insiders Shows respect for prisoners and treats prisoners consistently al and Director Build a strong network of collaborative relationships and partnerships across the Civil Service, at the highest levels in Government and beyond (UK, EU and globally) to help Departmental and wider Civil Service objectives Restrict collaboration to existing relationships, give limited attention to the importance of building networks Be a full partner on the Board and act for the wider good of the Civil Service Encourage own Department to focus on its pressures and agenda at the expense of wider collaboration Drive a diverse and collaborative working culture which encourages transparency and open communication Create and allow cliques and narrow ways of working within and across functions, promoting a "knowledge is power" culture Confront issues and challenge assumptions at the highest levels with delivery partners, stakeholders and clients in an assertive yet constructive way Not involve partners and stakeholders early on in the development of policies, services and delivery options Work effectively with Non Executive Directors to bring together political and official leadership to improve governance at board level Fail to utilise the experience and input offered by Non Executive Directors Deputy I Directors Proactively create, maintain and promote a strong network of connections with colleagues across the Department, wider Civil Service and externally Focus on delivery at the expense of building networks and effective relationships across and beyond their area Actively promote knowledge and resource sharing with peers and across functions Consistently protect resources and interests of own area at the expense of Departmental priorities Encourage and establish principles of working effectively across boundaries to support the business Act selfishly to protect own area and resist involvement from external colleagues or experts Encourage teams to engage with a variety of delivery partners and stakeholders and listen to their feedback Give teams limited support about how to work collaboratively with delivery partners, discourage early engagement Build high performing teams within own area, aligned around Struggle to address low morale or de-motivation within teams;
+Effective Behaviour People who are effective are likely to Ineffective Behaviour People who are less effective are likely to Level 6 (Director G eneral and Director) Build a strong network of collaborative relationships and partnerships across the Civil Service, at the highest levels in Government and beyond (UK, EU and globally) to help Departmental and wider Civil Service objectives Restrict collaboration to existing relationships, give limited attention to the importance of building networks Be a full partner on the Board and act for the wider good of the Civil Service Encourage own Department to focus on its pressures and agenda at the expense of wider collaboration Drive a diverse and collaborative working culture which encourages openness, approachability and is supportive of challenge however uncomfortable Create and allow cliques and narrow ways of working within and across functions, promoting a "knowledge is power" culture Confront issues and challenge assumptions at the highest levels with delivery partners, stakeholders and clients in an assertive yet constructive way Not involve partners and stakeholders early on in the development of policies, services and delivery options Work effectively with Non Executive Directors to bring together political and official leadership to improve governance at board level Fail to utilise the experience and input offered by Non Executive Directors

+Effective Behaviour People who are effective are likely to Ineffective Behaviour People who are less effective are likely to Level 5 (Dep uty Directors) Proactively create, maintain and promote a strong network of connections with colleagues across the Department, wider Civil Service and externally Focus on delivery at the expense of building networks and effective relationships across and beyond their area Promote team working with peers, shares knowledge and resources with peers and across functions Consistently protect resources and interests of own area at the expense of Departmental priorities Encourage and establish principles of working effectively across boundaries to support the business Act selfishly to protect own area and resist involvement from external colleagues or experts Encourage teams to engage with a variety of delivery partners and stakeholders and listen to their feedback Give teams limited support about how to work collaboratively with delivery partners, discourage early engagement Build high performing teams within own area, aligned around common goals Struggle to address low morale or de-motivation within teams; create boundary or resource tensions between the teams Set out clear expectations that bullying, harassment and discrimination are unacceptable Permit unacceptable or disrespectful behaviour to persist in own area and with other teams